MdAjharulIslam/system-design/README2.md

 Vertical Scaling – increasing the resources of a single server (CPU, RAM, storage).

 Horizontal Scaling – adding more servers to handle increased load.

+IP Address – unique identifier for devices on a network.

+OSI Model – conceptual model with 7 layers explaining network communication: